queicherius/gw2api-client/README.md

 // Get an instance of an API client const api = client()

+// Example: Add a new function inside the abstract endpoint AbstractEndpoint.prototype.post = function () {
+  console.log(this)
+}

-// Define our custom "items" endpoint class ItemsEndpoint extends AbstractEndpoint {
+// Example: Define our custom "items" endpoint class ItemsEndpoint extends AbstractEndpoint {
   constructor (client) {
     super(client)